-We provide the most time-tested methods of educating students, and at the same time delivers the most cutting-edge education in America.
+We provide the most time-tested methods of educating students, and, at the same time, we deliver the most cutting-edge education in America.
 Our students receive a “classical” education.
 The entire curriculum is based in the Classical Liberal Arts and Sciences with a strong emphasis on civic education.

 A classical education aims to recover lost tools of learning in order to cultivate wise and virtuous men and women who will be responsible citizens of our republic.